acikgozb/tcp-ip-journey/1-ping/README.md

 # 1  192.168.1.1 (192.168.1.1)  6.853 ms  2.236 ms  2.844 ms
 ```

-As you probably guessed, since our gateway lives on the local test network, the output shows that there is no "intermediate" network on the path itself.
+As you probably guessed, since our gateway lives on the local test network, the given path does not have any "intermediate gateways.
+The packet straight goes to the gateway.
 This was an easy one.

 Let's see what happens when we use `traceroute` for `google.com`.
 Remember, our destination IP address is `172.217.169.206`: